 LAb parameters are usually within the reference range.
 Lab tests usually are not done for diagnosis of Parsonage Turner syndrome.
 These indicated only if the systemic disease is suspected on clinical grounds.
 Complete blood count and erythrocyte sedimentation rate are nonspecific indicators of systemic disease.
 For suspected HIV disease HIV serology is done.
 Antinuclear antibody is done as a marker for the connective-tissue disease.

 MRI may show nonspecific inflammatory changes in Parsonage Turner Syndrome but is not conclusive.
 MRI also helps to rule out cervical radiculopathy, carcinomatous or granulomatous infiltration.

 A shoulder radiograph may be indicated to rule out specific shoulder pathologies.
 A chest radiograph can be useful to rule out sarcoidosis or another granulomatous disease, as well as Pancoast tumor.

 Electromyography can better identify, isolate, and grade severity of denervation and, after a period of time, reinnervation of the involved muscles.

 Treatment is largely symptomatic in patients with brachial neuritis.
 NSAIDs, Opoids, steroids help to ease the pain.

 Heat, cold, transcutaneous electrical nerve stimulation [TENS] may be useful as adjunct pain relievers.

-After initial pain has subsided, these patients should be put on physical therapy that includes range of motion exercises and strengthening exercises.
+After the initial pain has subsided, these patients should be put on physical therapy that includes the range of motion exercises and strengthening exercises.
 Assistive devices and orthotics may be used, depending on the disabilities present.